giggiox/luigicennini.it/content/en/projects/fork-telemetry.md

-The code instead is as follows.
+The code used is the following:
-Note that the port manipulation technique was used to obtain a maximum speed in reading the encoder.

 ```cpp
 #include <SPI.h>